althea-net/althea-site/_posts/2017-1-11-dev-update-2.md

 ---
 title: "Dev Update 2: Shell Scripts"
 layout:     post
+summary: "I've been experimenting in CORE with some shell scripts to allow nodes to prioritize traffic to and from their peers."
 ---

 I'm now trying to build a piece of software that does a few things: